samover/changr/README.md

 # Changr

 Final project for Makers Academy.
-Working in an agile team we build an IOS app in **Swift**, a language none of us had any prior experience with.
+Working in an agile team we built an IOS app in **Swift**, a language none of us had any prior experience with.
 With this project we wanted to help the less advantaged in our society to receive donations on the fly using a location-aware app thanks to **Bluetooth Beacons**.

 Using a TDD approach, we had to write [an ad-hoc mock](https://github.com/samover/FirebaseMock) for **Firebase** in Swift, which we tested using **Quick/Nimble**.
 Unit testing was done through **XCTest**.